cloudera-labs/hms-mirror/README.md

 ### Shared Authentication

-The clusters must share a common authentication model to support cross cluster HDFS access, when HDFS is the underlying storage layer for the datasets.
+The clusters must share a common authentication model to support cross-cluster HDFS access when HDFS is the underlying storage layer for the datasets.
 This means that a **kerberos** ticket used in the RIGHT cluster must be valid for the LEFT cluster.

 For cloud storage, the two clusters must have rights to the target storage bucket.

-It you are able to [`distcp` between the clusters](#linking-clusters-storage-layers), then you have the basic connectivity required to start working with `hms-mirror`.
+If you can [`distcp` between the clusters](#linking-clusters-storage-layers), you have the basic connectivity required to start working with `hms-mirror`.

 ## Linking Clusters Storage Layers

-For the `hms-mirror` process to work, it relies on the RIGHT clusters ability to _SEE_ and _ACCESS_ data in the LEFT clusters HDFS namespace.
-This is the same access/configuration required to support DISTCP for an HA environment and account for failovers.
+For the `hms-mirror` process to work, it relies on the RIGHT clusters' ability to _SEE_ and _ACCESS_ data in the LEFT clusters HDFS namespace.
+This is the same access/configuration required to support DISTCP for an HA environment and accounts for failovers.

 We suggest that `distcp` operations be run from the RIGHT cluster, which usually has the greater 'hdfs' version in a migration scenario.

-Access is required by the RIGHT cluster HCFS namespace to the LEFT clusters HCFS namespace.
+The RIGHT cluster HCFS namespace requires access to the LEFT clusters HCFS namespace.
 RIGHT clusters with a greater HDFS version support **LIMITED** functionality for data access in the LEFT cluster.

 NOTE: This isn't designed to be a permanent solution and should only be used for testing and migration purposes.